Years of Criminal

 Driving While Intoxicated is a very serious charge.
 If you are facing a DWI in San Antonio, even as a first offense, the stakes are high.
-DWI cases come with urgent deadlines that have real-life consequences.
-It is important to fight the drivers license suspension, assert your constitutional rights, and do everything possible to avoid a final conviction.
+DWI cases come with urgent deadlines that have real life consequences.
+It is important to fight the driver license suspension, assert your constitutional rights, and do everything possible to avoid a final conviction.

 And you can’t do it alone.

 Over the course of his career, Trey Porter has defended individuals facing everything from Public Intoxication to Murder.
 While every case is different, the goal is always the same: obtain a dismissal.

 Texas DWI Consequences

 First-time DWI offenders face up to 365 days in jail, a $6,000.00 fine, court costs, a driver license suspension, and a permanent criminal conviction.

 - Is jail mandatory for a DWI 1st in Texas?
 No, jail is not mandatory for first-time DWI’s in Texas.
 Learn more.

 - What is the cost of a DWI in Texas?
 Thousands of dollars, at minimum It is impossible to calculate the amount of lost wages a person could incur because of a permanent criminal conviction.
 That’s why it is critical to avoid a conviction at all costs.
 Learn more.

 - Is a DWI a felony in Texas?
 No. In Texas, a first-time DWI charge is Class B Misdemeanor, unless enhanced.
 In Texas, only DWI 3rd (or more) and DWI with Child Passenger are classified as felony offenses.
 Learn more.